- Heritage (this page)

 The church, dedicated to a Cappadocian healer Saint Mammès, was probably built around the 10th century.
 It shelters a statue of the saint dating from the thirteenth century, a statue of a beautiful Madonna and Child (XIV century) and several tombstones from the thirteenth century.

 Currently located near the parking lot of the church, a prehistoric polishing stone made of buff sandstone, was discovered at Saint-Mammès around 1890 at a place called « La bande à l’aise » (the band at ease) currently located “rue des Ecoles”.
 It was then transferred in 1923 onto the property of Mr. George LIORET, former mayor of Moret-sur-Loing.
 This is when it got broken into two pieces.

 In April 2003, it returned to its original grounds.
 This polisher attests to a prehistoric occupation of our territory.
-It served our distant ancestors to repair their axes.
+It served our distant ancestors to create and maintain their silex tools (mainly spears and arrowheads).
 With a weight of about 1.5 to 2 tons, the whole has a length of 1.70m and a width of 1.40m and a thickness of 0.45m to 0.65m.